wahoti/BattleRoyalBot/README.md

 GAME INFO

 In BattleRoyalBot players participate in a free for all combat where players take damage to their health points until there is only one player left.
 Players perform actions through / commands.
 Each action has a stamina cost.
 Stamina refunds at 1 point a second so you can think of stamina cost as a cooldown before your next action.
+The bot sends you a message when your stamina recovers and you can act again.

 /game-create: creates a game and auto joins it /game-join: joins a game